 Step 1

-Check the list of nominations in the Gazette Officielle.
-Find your parish and check out which posts are up for election and who is standing for them.
+The list of nominations for each parish was published in the Gazette Officielle in the back pages of the Guernsey Press on 26 October 2023 and have been updated in subsequent weeks to reflect the postponements.
+Click the button below to find your parish and check out which posts are up for election and who is standing for them.

 Step 2